 The idea that being frugal is good for it’s own sake I feel is misguided.
 Every minute you spend trying to get the lowest price for everything is a minute you could be spending trying to increase your agency and your financial clout.
 By only tackling your expenses, you are resigning to be content with your income.
 You end up playing defensive and become locked in a battle of optimisation.

 Money and time are scarce resources, and earning more money requires eating into precious time.
 But my argument is that time is better spent this way, rather than trying to optimise your finances or staying indoors for fear of spending money on things that actually matter.
-For the majority of people, working for money is the only option if you need to pay a mortgage or are aiming for early retirement, and to this we all need to be resigned.
+Working for money is the only option if you need to pay a mortgage or are aiming for early retirement.
 And there is no upper bounds on income, giving you a sure-fire and accelerated path to early retirement.

 The origins of the word ‘frugal’ are in Latin – the adjective “frugalis” refers to the practice of “harvesting”.
-In other words, in its true sense, a frugal strategy would not be about scrimping and saving, but about bringing to fruition!
+In its true sense, a frugal strategy would not be about scrimping and saving, but about bringing to fruition!